sigasi/sigasi_insights/manual/editor.md

 ### Structured selection

-Structured Select enables you to select VHDL or Verilog code, based on its *syntactic structure*.
+Structured Select enables you to select VHDL or SystemVerilog code, based on its *syntactic structure*.
 (Screencast: "[/screencasts/structured-select]")

 * **Shift+Alt+Up**, expands the selection to the smallest syntax element that contains the current selection.
 You can then further expand the selection by invoking the action again.
 * **Shift+Alt+Down**, contracts the current selection to the nested syntax expression that still contains the current cursor position.
 You can then further contract the selection by invoking the action again.